 Penalties for Not Following the Law

 If you violate the Nebraska Child Restraint Law, you will get a $25 fine, court cost, and one point off your license.
-This may not seem like much, but repeated offenses and the loss of multiple points from your license can lead to the loss of your license and higher insurance rates.
+This may not seem like much, but repeated offences and the loss of multiple points from your license can lead to the loss of your license and higher insurance rates.

 Taxis are not required to provide a car seat.
 However, if you need to hire a taxi, you will need to either order one with a car seat or provide your own.
 Children riding in taxis fall under the law: Every child must ride correctly secured in a federally-approved child safety seat, booster chair, or seat belt.

 Uber gives you the option of ordering a car seat when you request an Uber ride using their app.
+Ensure you have a car seat to use for your child if there is non by the Uber rider.

 Lyft requires you to provide the appropriate car seat needed for your child.